Lee Hong-koo: Early life and education

-Lee Hong-Koo's family name ("bon-gwan") originates with the Jeonju Lee clan (or Jeonju Yi clan), the family of the ruling dynasty of Korea from 1392 to 1910.
+Lee Hong-Koo's family name ("bongwan") originates with the Jeonju Yi clan, the family of the ruling dynasty of Korea from 1392 to 1910.
 He is the 15th generation descendant of Yi Jeon, Prince Yeongsan who is the son of King Seongjong of Joseon.
 He was born in what was then the (village-designated) Yeoyu-ri, Koyang District, Gyeonggi Province (today a part of Yeouido Island, Seoul), in Japanese Korea.
 Raised in Japanese Gyeongseong (Seoul), in 1953, he graduated from the elite Gyeonggi High School.
 The same year, he entered Seoul National University to study law but dropped out the following year.

 Academic career

 In the United States

 In 1955, Lee entered Emory University in the United States majoring in political science, and graduated in 1959.
 Later he earned MA (1961) and PhD (1968) degrees in political science from Yale University.
 He was an adjunct professor at Emory University from 1964 until 1968.
 In 1973–1974, he returned again to the United States, first as a fellow at Woodrow Wilson International Center (think tank) in 1973, and then at Harvard Law School in 1974.

 Lee was awarded an honorary doctorate by Emory University in 1978.